2i2c-org/report-czi-2021/main.md

 Finally, 2i2c aimed to achieve this impact in a sustainable way that grew the capacity of the open science and open source ecosystems.
 This ensures that we have a model for sustainably serving our communities and the open source ecosystem into the future.

-:::{card} More than $5.5 million in funding brought in over three years.
+:::{pull-quote}
-Distributed between 2i2c and its partners.
+More than $5.5 million in funding brought in over three years.
 :::

 Over the last three years, 2i2c has brought in **over $5.6 million** (including this grant) to fund the capacity needed to carry out its operations.
 The majority of our funds have come from direct grants to 2i2c, or grant-funded collaborations with other communities.
 Over time, we have increased the percentage of our revenue that comes from service contracts, and aim to continue this trend to further diversify our sources of funding.